 As part of your fire risk assessment, you need to identify those at risk if there is a fire.
-To do this you need to identify where you have people working, either at permanent locations (such as workstations) or at occasional locations around the premises, and to consider who else may be at risk, such as customers, visiting contractors, etc., and where these people are likely to be found.
+To do this you need to identify where you have patients present and staff working (either at permanent workstations or at occasional locations around the premises) and to consider who else may be at risk, such as visitors, visiting contractors, etc, and where these people are likely to be found.

-You must consider all the people who use the premises, but you should pay particular attention to people who may be especially at risk such as:
+You must consider all the people who use the premises but you should pay particular attention to people who may be especially at risk such as: